asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 This chart is very helpful as it serves to many purposes:

--   It serves to measure the spread of data as it represent the range and the interquartile range.
+-   It serves to measure the spread of data as it represents the range and the interquartile range.

 -   It serves to detect outliers, that are the values outside the interval defined by the whiskers.

 -   It serves to measure the symmetry of distribution, comparing the length of the boxes and whiskers above and below the median.

 **Example**.
 The chart below shows a box plot of newborn weights.

 <img class="img-center" src="img/descriptive/boxplot.png" alt="Box plot of newborns weights" width="600">